 Best Narrow Car Seats & Tips for Installing Three Car Seats in One Row

-Three-across is one of the biggest tests of a parent or child passenger safety technician’s abilities.
+Three-across is one of the most challenging tests of any parent or child passenger safety technician’s abilities.
 Correctly installing three car seats in one row can often be a big challenge, and telling a family to get a larger vehicle isn’t usually an option.
-Even buying three new seats can cost a lot, but that’s a lot less expensive than a new vehicle!
+Even buying three new seats can cost a lot, but it’s definitely a lot less expensive than a new vehicle.
 Fortunately, manufacturers are now offering narrower products to make this challenge a bit easier, and knowing some tips and techniques can help a lot, too.

-Before we get into the tips, remember: Car seats can touch, but they must each be independently tight, not just appearing snug because they’re smashed up against each other.
-If you remove one seat, the adjacent seat still needs to be snugly installed.
+Before we get into the tips, remember: Car seats can touch, but they must each be independently tight – not just appearing to be snug because they’re smashed up against each other.
+If you remove one seat, the adjacent seat still needs to be properly installed.
 Remember to read your car seat and vehicle manuals, and always follow the manufacturer’s instructions.
-Child passenger safety technicians advising parents on this topic may find the Manufacturers Alliance for CPS (MACPS) Harmonized Statements helpful.
-Read them here.

 Tip #1.
 Consider Tether Anchor and Head Restraint Locations